Trinity College (Connecticut): Main quadrangle

-Trinity's campus features a central green known as the Main Quad, designed by famed architect Frederick Law Olmsted.
+Trinity's campus features a central green known as the Main Quad, designed by Frederick Law Olmsted.
 The large expanse of grass is bound on the west by the Long Walk, on the east by the Lower Long Walk, on the north by the chapel, and on the south by the Cook and Goodwin-Woodward dormitories.
 Trinity's green is notable for its unusually large, rectangular size, running the entire length of the Long Walk and with no walkways traversing it.
 Trees on the Quad have been planted in a 'T' configuration (for Trinity) with the letter's base at the statue of Bishop Brownell (built 1867). and its top running the length of the Long Walk.

 Film

 Cinestudio is an art cinema with 1930s-style design.
 An article in the Hartford Advocate described this non-profit organization, which depends solely on grants and the efforts of volunteer workers who are paid in free movies.